 External obstacles include government policies, selective participation by agencies and illegitimate interests of external actors, to name a few.

 This only brings up more questions: How to achieve participation in spite of all the obstacles?
 Who should or can initiative a participatory process?
 And is participation even wanted in every case?
 I don’t know if anybody knows how to answer all these questions.
 However, I do hope that my blog can contribute to at least illustrating the very different participatory methods there are all over the world.
-There are more texts to come about methods of participatory urban development.
+You can find some of the methods in these articles.

 Even considering the many obstacles to community participation, it is still an essential process and a great privilege for creating empowered neighbourhoods.
 In cities, community participation is an especially big challenge, but the countless participatory initiatives and projects all over the world show the high demand for participatory approaches.